 Unfortunately, MMJ remains legal in Nebraska.
 The state’s Supreme Court invalidated a medical marijuana ballot measure in 2020 for containing more than one question.
 Furthermore, a legalization initiative for 2022 will not appear on the ballot.

-If they finalize their rejection, Nebraskans in favor of weed will have to wait until 2023 to make another effort to legalize the substance.
+Therefore, Nebraskans in favor of weed will have to wait to make another effort to legalize the substance.

 How to Get a Medical Marijuana Card in Omaha